NTNUI/koiene-booking-h20/README.md

 # Description

-Booking system and administration system for NTNUI Cabin group.
+Booking and administration system for NTNUI Cabin group.
 This project involves features for booking a cabin, submission of the cabin report form and admin panels for SiT and the NTNUI Cabin group for tracking data of the cabin's condition and key status handling.

 The `backend` folder contains the back-end Django app, while the `frontend-koie-booking` folder contains the front-end vue app.